Labels on products tell you about the characteristics of the product.

-The label should be attached to at least one item of footwear per pair and it can also be on the packaging.
+The label should be attached to at least one of the pair of shoes and it can also be on the packaging.

-Footwear labels must provide information in a clear and accurate way.
-The manufacturer or importer in the EU is responsible for supplying the labels and for the information on labels.
+Information on footwear labels be clear and accurate.
+The manufacturer or importer in the EU must supply the labels and information on labels.
 The retailer must make sure footwear they sell is labelled correctly.

 The rules on labelling on footwear sold in the EU are set out in S.I.
 63 of 1996.

-The CCPC is responsible for enforcing the rules on footwear labelling.
+The CCPC enforces the rules on footwear labelling.